Baavlibuch/Memory-Assistant/CONTRIBUTING.md

 * **Translation Submission Guidelines** (using only the web browser)
   1. Create a fork of this repository.
 The button is in the top right corner of this web page.
   2. Navigate to the file that you want to translate and copy everything.
-Paths to resources - [`app/src/main/res`](translations/app/src/main/assets/Implement/), path to assets - [`app/src/main/assets/Implement/`](translations/app/src/main/assets/Implement/).
-Be sure to work on the `translations` branch.
+Paths to resources - [`app/src/main/res`](master/app/src/main/assets/Implement/), path to assets - [`app/src/main/assets/Implement/`](master/app/src/main/assets/Implement/).
+Be sure to work on the `master` branch.
   3. Priority of translation: `res/values/strings.xml` > `res/raw/lesson_xxx.txt` > `res/raw/privacy_policy.txt` > `res/raw/xxx.txt` > `assets/Implement/xxx`.
 You can edit file names and folder names in `assets/Implement/`.
 Do **not** edit anything related to jq_math, it contains code.
   4. Go back to the parent folder and click the `Create new file` button.
 Give the same name to the file.
 Simply hitting backspace in the 'Name your file' box allows you to edit the path.
   5. Make sure that everything except `-xx` matches.
 You can find the value of -xx by searching for `(Language) locale` on your search engine.
   6. Paste the contents you copied in step 2 and begin the translation process.
   7. Click `Commit new file` to save the changes.
 Be sure to give a descriptive name to the commit.
-Do NOT commit directly to the master or translations branch if you have the option.
+Do NOT commit directly to the master branch if you have the option.
   8. Test whether the file is doing what you want them to do
-  9. Once you have are done, create a Pull Request to `maniksejwal/memory-assistant:translations`.
+  9. Once you have are done, create a Pull Request to `maniksejwal/memory-assistant:master`.

 ## Issue Submission Guidelines
 * Before you submit your issue search the archive, maybe your question was already answered.